-Reliance Prima Limited, wholly owned subsidiary of Reliance Power Limited, was incorporated on September 12, 2008 to carry on the business of exploration and prospecting activities,
+Reliance Prima Limited, wholly owned subsidiary of Reliance Power Limited, was incorporated on September 12, 2008 to carry on the business of exploration and prospecting activities.

-These financial statements were authorised for issue by the board of directors on May 05, 2020.
+These financial statements are authorised for issue by the Board of Directors on May 02, 2022.